Sahil-Sahu-555/Netflix_India_Clone/Readme.md

 - [ ] Add JavaScript functionality to FAQ dropdowns
 - [ ] Implement actual slider or carousel for trending section

 ---

-## 📃 License

-This project is created for educational purposes only.
-It is **not affiliated with or endorsed by Netflix Inc.**

----